Counseling, Therapy, and Psychology: What's the Difference?

 Careers in Psychology

-• Clinical Psychology: Clinical psychologists emphasize diagnosing and treating mental illnesses of a more severe or complex nature.
+• Clinical Psychology: Clinical psychologists emphasize diagnosing and treating more severe or complex mental health conditions.
 They administer tests and perform diagnoses.
 However, with limited exceptions, they cannot prescribe medication.
-Many clinical psychologists specialize in a particular mental condition or type of patient.
+Many clinical psychologists specialize in a particular condition or type of patient.

 • Counseling Psychology: Counseling psychologists emphasize counseling to help clients understand and address issues in their psychological well-being.
-They work in a variety of settings, including private practice, hospitals and other healthcare facilities, or schools.
+These professionals work in various settings, including private practice, hospitals, other healthcare facilities, and schools.

-• Forensic Psychology: Forensic psychologists work in the areas where law and psychology overlap.
+• Forensic Psychology: Forensic psychologists work where law and psychology overlap.
 They may focus on mental wellness assessments for legal purposes, consult on jury psychology and analysis, or otherwise work within the justice field.

 Careers in Psychiatry

-• Consultation Psychiatry: Consultation psychiatrists, also known as psychosomatic or as liaison psychiatrists, specialize in psychiatric care for people with medical illnesses.
-They may work in hospitals or other healthcare facilities to optimize care in general or to provide care directly to patients.
+• Consultation Psychiatry: Consultation psychiatrists, also known as psychosomatic or liaison psychiatrists, specialize in psychiatric care for people with medical conditions.
+They may work in hospitals or other healthcare facilities to optimize general care or provide care directly to patients.

 • Geriatric Psychiatry: Geriatric psychiatrists work with older adults, particularly clients experiencing age-related mental health conditions, such as dementia, or those who need support in the transitions that come with aging.